jakemoroni/audio_async_loopback/README.md

 NOTE: There are a lot of loose ends in this program.
 I made it for
       my own personal use.
 I'm sure there are bugs, but it works fine for me.

+TODO: Add ability to pass target latency via an argument.